Fundamental energy cost for quantum measurement: Special cases

+Noting that the right-hand side of Ineq.~\eqref{eq:ineffapp} can be negative when $I>1$, it suggests that it may be possible to \emph{extract} a positive amount of energy in the process of quantum measurement.
+This possibility was first pointed out in Ref.~\cite{funopaper} by similarly showing in a different setting that a lower bound of the energy cost can be negative.
+It was however not addressed whether the bound is tight and, if it is, how to achieve the bound.
+We below provide an explicit construction of the measurement device that saturates Ineq.~\eqref{eq:ineffapp}, showing the tightness of Ineq.~\eqref{eq:ineffapp} and proving for the first time that energy can be indeed extracted when the measurement is inefficient.

-In this section we present and discuss in detail two examples of a measurement on a qubit $S$ and compute how much energy is extracted during each process (see Figure \ref{workext} in the main text for a brief summary).
-The first example will be an efficient measurement, for which we already know that no energy can be extracted (see Theorem \ref{theorem:ineffapp}).
-The second example will be a slight variation of the first: Although quite similar to the first measurement, the second is inefficient and allows to extract $k_B T\ln 2$ of energy from the device for specific initial states of the measured system $S$ (as depicted in Figure \ref{workext}).
+To better understand the mechanism to extract energy during the measurement process, we consider two measurements on a qubit $S$.
+The first one is an efficient measurement and hence, no energy can be extracted.
+The second is a slight variation of the first, but is inefficient and allows us to extract $k_B T\ln 2$ of energy.
+See Figure \ref{workext} for a brief summary.

 Our first example is a rank-1 projective measurement on a qubit system $S$ with projection operators $\{|k\rangle\langle k|\}_{k=0,1}$ and we denote by $\rho_S$ and $\rho_M$ the initial state of the measured system $S$ and memory $M$, respectively.
 The final state of $S$ and $M$ is of the form